Lolimipsu/A-Moment-with-You/README.md

 This is the initial and Final release for this game.

 ~ started making this game on the summer hot day of April 2019, many good memories I hold dear.

+### You can download the game here: https://github.com/Lolimipsu/A-Moment-with-You/releases/tag/v0.01